Philippa Spurway Interior Architect

 Purchased New Property

-Today I purchased another property in Montenegro.
-This time I purchased a complete ruin in Gornja Lastva, which is an extraordinarily beautiful very old Mediterranean settlement half way up Vrmac mountain and directly above Tivat.
+Today, I purchased another property in Montenegro.
+This time, it's a complete ruin located in Gornja Lastva, an extraordinarily beautiful, centuries-old Mediterranean settlement perched on the slopes of Vrmac mountain, directly above Tivat.

-This property is quite larger with enough room to make a spacious villa with three bedrooms, three bathrooms and two reception rooms.
+This property offers ample space to create a spacious villa featuring three bedrooms, three bathrooms, and two reception rooms.
 It will be a project for the future.

 A1D4D154-DC9F-41B9-BCBA-9A4CD8276E9F